 When more than one person applies for the same child

 If more than one person applies for the same child or children, it's called a double claim.
-In these situations, Social Security Scotland has a process for deciding who gets the payment.
+In these situations, Social Security Scotland has a process of deciding who gets the payment.

 Social Security Scotland needs to make sure that the person who gets the payment meets their conditions around looking after children.
-They prioritise people who get a benefit that shows they look after a child and that their child lives with them.
+They prioritise people who have a benefit or care arrangement that shows they’re likely to be the child’s main carer.

 - Child Tax Credits